 Once a driver is arrested for driving under the influence (DUI) in New York, the police releases him without a license after the booking process.
 This is called the automatic license suspension or administrative suspension per se, which law enforcement officials have the power to do.
 However, as part of due process, when the police releases the driver from custody, the driver is given notice of suspension and a temporary permit to drive, usually valid only for a week to ninety days, depending on the circumstances.
 If the driver does not question this notice of suspension before the Department of Motor Vehicles (DMV), this notice of suspension is upheld, and the driver cannot drive after the temporary permit to drive expires.
-Thus, when one wonders, can you drive after a DUI before a court date, the answer is a qualified yes, until the temporary permit expires issued by the police expires.
+Thus, if you are asking can you drive after a DUI before a court date, the answer is a qualified yes, until the temporary permit issued by the police expires.

 How DUI charges work in New York

 In New York, DUI is called driving while intoxicated (DWI) or driving while ability impaired (DWAI).
 DWI is a criminal charge related to driving with a blood alcohol content of 0.08, while DWAI is a non-criminal traffic violation of driving with a blood alcohol content between 0.05 to 0.07.
 For purposes of this article, DUI and DWI have been used interchangeably.

 There are two aspects of a DUI charge: the administrative aspect (which generally includes an imposition of a fine and suspension or revocation of license) and the criminal aspect (which encompasses penalties of suspension/revocation of license, fines, and deprivation of liberty or jail time).
 The administrative aspect is handled by the Department of Motor Vehicles.
 The criminal aspect is brought before the courts of New York.